liqotech/liqo/docs/pages/usage/liqoctl.md

 liqoctl install kind --version v0.3.1-alpha.1
 ```

 It is suggested to use liqoctl of the same version you are installing.
-You can download liqoctl by the release pages
+You can download liqoctl through the [release page](https://github.com/liqotech/liqo/releases).

 ### Generate chart values